ethz-asl/polygon_coverage_planning/polygon_coverage_ros/README.md

-# mav_coverage_planning_ros
+# polygon_coverage_ros
-ROS interface for 2D and 3D MAV coverage planner.
+A ROS interface for the polygon coverage planner.